The Pupil Premium was introduced in April 2011 and is an additional payment, paid to school, for pupils who fall into the following categories:

 Part of the funding may be used to promote wider outcomes for children such as increasing the range of educational activities available to pupils.
 At our school this may include extras trips/visits or extra resources (including ICT programs).

-To ensure that the Pupil Premium grant is effectively spent we have linked a Governor to monitoring, reviewing and evaluating this area of work.
-During 2018-19 this is Mrs Sue Bailey.
+To ensure that the Pupil Premium grant is effectively spent we have linked a Trust Governor to monitoring, reviewing and evaluating this area of work.